-Although the responses aim to address individual comments (submitted for individual substances), they have been compiled in a consolidated form structured by thematic block and level of information.
+Although the responses aim to address individual comments, they have been compiled in a consolidated form structured by thematic block and level of information.
 This format intends to increase consistency and readability of responses and promote a better understanding of the authorisation process.
 In general, comments addressing same or similar issues have been assigned references1 to the same parts of the current document.